 Costs Associated with a Home Loan When Using a Mortgage Broker

-Now we'll give you an idea of how the mortgage broker makes his/her money from a deal.
-Pay close attention and you will see that there are many ways to skim off the top of a deal.
-The following are the Real Costs or costs that every loan has and which the broker makes no money on.
+In this article, we will show you how a mortgage broker makes his/her money on a mortgage loan transaction.
+Pay close attention as and you will see there are many ways one can skim money off the top of a deal.
+The following are the real costs associated with every loan has ones where the broker makes no money on.

-- Mortgage Insurance (for loans over 80% of the property's worth)
+- Mortgage insurance — for loans over 80 percent of the property's worth

 (For a more detailed description of these costs, see our detailed cost section.)

 The rest of the fees are split by the mortgage broker and the loan officer.
 No, we didn't forget about the origination fee.

 Mortgage brokers buy loans from a bank and sell them to customers.
 Every bank has a par rate, that is, a mortgage rate at which the broker does not have to pay a fee in order to buy the loan.
 An interest rate lower than the par rate would cost the broker money; an interest rate higher than the parrate would pay the broker a commission.

 Following so far?
 If a mortgage broker gave you a loan at the par rate, and only charged you appraisal, processing fee, title and credit report fees, he or she wouldn't make a dime from the deal.
 Remember, a broker collects no interest from the loan, or the servicing fees.
 The broker only collects a commissions from the mortgage which actually lends the consumer the money.

 Some brokers have limitation on how much a loan officer can charge in fees-- the loan application fee, the origination fee and the points.
 However, most brokers split the profit earned from every loan with the loan officer.
 Can you see how it is in the interest of a loan officer to charge you more points and fees?
 It's money in their pocket.